 Do you find your day-to-day activities are restricted by either by stiffness or pain?
 Do you find it’s getting harder to do essential things like getting in and out of your car, bending down to put on your shoes, or reaching up to get something out of a cupboard?
 Maybe it’s affecting your recreational activities like walking, swimming or dancing?

-Our next session will begin on January 10th and run through March 29th at 10 am in the Broughton Room of the Crook County Library at 175 NW Meadow Lakes Drive.
-During this session, we will offer a Zoom log-in for times of inclement weather when you don’t feel its safe to travel.
+Our next session will begin on February 4th and runs through March 27th at 10 am in the Broughton Room of the Crook County Library at 175 NW Meadow Lakes Drive.

 Held on Wednesdays, seated stretches promoting range of motion, balance and coordination.